2001 anthrax attacks: Context

 Because it took so long to identify a culprit, the 2001 anthrax attacks have been compared to the Unabomber attacks which took place from 1978 to 1995.

-The letters
+Letters

 Authorities believe that the anthrax letters were mailed from Princeton, New Jersey.
 Investigators found anthrax spores in a city street mailbox located at 10 Nassau Street near the Princeton University campus.
 About 600 mailboxes were tested for anthrax which could have been used to mail the letters, and the Nassau Street box was the only one to test positive.

 The New York Post and NBC News letters contained the following note: